 In everything he does, Dr. Montilla applies himself to the betterment of others.
 To illustrate this, he applies his own hard-fought talent to various non-profit organizations.
 Primarily, he is a member of Surgicorps International, an organization that sends medical missions to communities devoid of medical assistance.
 He helps repair cleft lips and palates in children, allowing them to live a life free from embarrassing or debilitating deformities.

-Seek care from a surgeon who truly puts others first.
+Seek care from a board-certified plastic surgeon who truly puts others first.
 Call Montilla Plastic Surgery to schedule your consultation.